Conner-07/Python-20791/README.md

 What is the expected out put of the program?

-The temperatures converted from the hard coded input to the converted
+The temperatures converted from the hard coded input to the desired converted out put

 What type of execution is included in your program?